Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Results

 \subsection{Dimensional Classification Outperforms Combined Approach}

-Table \ref{tab:results-main} presents performance metrics across three classification tasks.
-The dimensional approach, which separates water management practices along sowing (DSR vs. PTR) and irrigation (AWD vs. CF) dimensions, significantly outperforms the combined three-class approach.
-When classified along their respective dimensions, both DSR and AWD achieve F1 scores of 78\% and 80\%, respectively.
-This result confirms our hypothesis that water management practices are more effectively detected when classified along their natural dimensions rather than being addressed simultaneously.
-However, as demonstrated in \autoref{sec:temporal-features}, AWD classification relies predominantly on lag features, and the models fail to capture irrigation frequency directly, raising concerns about their generalizability.
-In contrast, DSR classification successfully exploits both lag and sowing features, indicating more robust pattern recognition.
+The dimensional approach--classifying sowing (DSR vs. PTR) and irrigation (AWD vs. CF) separately--significantly outperforms the combined three-class formulation, as shown in~\Cref{tab:results-main}.
+DSR and AWD achieve F1 scores of 0.796 and 0.742, respectively, supporting our hypothesis that practices are more effectively identified along their distinct dimensions, relative to the 3-class formulations.
+For those same situations, fusing their outcomes reduces the joint accuracy to $\approx0.6$, confirming that dimensional decomposition avoids error compounding while better reflecting the underlying agronomic processes.